-- 7. Pending deployment of funds of the Scheme in terms of its investment objectives, the Scheme may invest its funds in short term deposits of scheduled commercial banks, as may be amended from time to time: - Pursuant to the para 12.16 of SEBI Master Circular on Mutual Funds dated June 27, 2024, where the cash in the Scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the Scheme shall abide by the following guidelines "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
-Such short- term deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
-However, such limit may be raised to 20% with the approval of the Board of Directors of Trustee Company. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme. - AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The AMC will not charge any investment management and advisory fees for funds under the Scheme parked in short term deposits of scheduled commercial banks.
+Where the cash in the Scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the Scheme shall abide by the following guidelines:

+- "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
+Such short-term deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
+However, such limit may be raised to 20% with the approval of the Board of Directors of Trustee Company. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme. - The AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The AMC will not charge any investment management and advisory fees for funds under the Debt Schemes parked in short term deposits of scheduled commercial banks.